dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 The safest way to try and get what you want is try and deserve what you want.

-I constantly see people rise in life who were not the smartest sometimes not when the most diligent but they are learning machines.
-They go to bed every night a little wiser than they were when they got up.

 <span class='green'>My Berkshire Hathway stock cost me $16 a share and it's not selling for almost $3,00,000 a share.</span> It took a long time and it was a long term investment.
 And after 50 years sitting there, lo and behold it's work out very well.

 Just buy one <span class='red'>great company</span> and get the <span class='red'>right thing at right price </span> and then just sit there.